PaulodSousa/Haplo-Diploid_Equilibrium/README.md

 7. equal allele frequencies across sexes
 8. no overlapping generations

-Let p be the frequency of the allele "A" and q be the frequency of the allele "a" of a bi-allelic marker so that p + q = 1, then: f(AA) = p² x 1/2 = p²/2 f(aa) = q² x 1/2 = q²/2 f(Aa) = 2pq x 1/2 = pq
+Let p be the frequency of the allele "A" and q be the frequency of the allele "a" of a bi-allelic marker so that p + q = 1, then: \t f(AA) = p² x 1/2 = p²/2 f(aa) = q² x 1/2 = q²/2 f(Aa) = 2pq x 1/2 = pq